mclaybaugh/web-text-canvas/README.md

 ## TODO

+1. Investigate strange right-side behavior with word-wrap, possibly switch to one div per row.
-1. Game loop with background movement/animations
+2. Game loop with background movement/animations
-2. Color output with spans and classes
+3. Color output with spans and classes
-3. Additional implementation in Rust/WebAssembly
+4. Additional implementation in Rust/WebAssembly

 ## Development workflow